-Each standard should be revisited by advisory committee, administration and instructors within a three-year period.
+Each standard should be revisited by advisory committee, administration and instructors within a threeyear period.

 Students enrolled in Agricultural Education programs are required to maintain a Supervised Agricultural Experience Program during their entire time enrolled in the program.
+WBL will be reported in the form of SAE's in the online platform AET through the teacher account.

-- A. The student's experience program is to be related to those pathways found in the Agriculture, Food and Natural Resources career cluster.
+A. The student's experience program is to be related to those pathways found in the Agriculture, Food and Natural Resources career cluster.
 It should complement the student's occupational interests and should include technical, academic and employability skills as found in the state approved AFNR content standards.
 (Additional specifics can be found in Guidelines and Expectations for SAE Programs in Colorado.
-This document is available to agriculture instructors through the state site or from the program director upon request.). - B. Students engaged in an SAE program will be under the supervision of the teacher/s/coordinator and will also be supervised by the parent, and or person in charge of the experience. - C. Students engaged in an SAE program will maintain accurate and up-to-date records including financial transactions and competencies acquired during the program.
+This document is available to agriculture instructors through the state site or from the program director upon request.).

+- B. Students engaged in an SAE program will be under the supervision of the teacher/s/coordinator and will also be supervised by the parent, and or person in charge of the experience. - C. Students engaged in an SAE program will maintain accurate and up-to-date records including financial transactions and competencies acquired during the program.
 The Ag Experience Tracker online record system will be provided to each Ag program for student use.
 This will be included as a component of the annual affiliation fee assessed to each program based on total program enrollment.